Professionalism & etiquette

 Gradually, the meaning of etiquette was expanded to include the ticket to court functions that listed the rules of where to stand and what to do.
 Today, I tell my students that good etiquette is, indeed, your ‘ticket.’”

-If you don’t have a good basic understanding of etiquette in these areas (or others), you owe it to yourself to do some additional research on the topic.
+If you don’t have a good basic understanding of etiquette in the areas listed below (or others, this list is not exhaustive), you owe it to yourself to do some additional research.

 Emily Post website